huggingface/transformers/docs/source/model_doc/tapas.rst

 1. SQA: if you're interested in asking follow-up questions related to a table, in a conversational set-up.
 For example if you first ask "what's the name of the first actor?" then you can ask a follow-up question such as "how old is he?".
 Here, questions do not involve any aggregation (all questions are cell selection questions).
-2. WTQ/WikiSQL: if you're not interested in asking questions in a conversational set-up, but rather just asking questions related to a table, which might involve aggregation, such as counting a number of rows, summing up cell values or averaging cell values.
+2. WTQ: if you're not interested in asking questions in a conversational set-up, but rather just asking questions related to a table, which might involve aggregation, such as counting a number of rows, summing up cell values or averaging cell values.
    You can then for example ask "what's the total number of goals Cristiano Ronaldo made in his career?".
 This case is also called **weak supervision**, since the model itself must learn the appropriate aggregation operator (SUM/COUNT/AVERAGE/NONE) given only the answer to the question as supervision.
-3. WikiSQL-supervised: this dataset is actually the same dataset as WikiSQL, but here the model is given the ground truth aggregation operator during training.
+3. WikiSQL-supervised: this dataset is based on WikiSQL with the model being given the ground truth aggregation operator during training.
    This is also called **strong supervision**.
 Here, learning the appropriate aggregation operator is much easier.

 To summarize: